Skip to content

 Population

-39 pigs were enrolled and treated as per UK Animals (Scientific Procedures) Act 1986 ethics standards.
-The baseline data of all animals involved were within normal ranges and differences between them was not clinically significant.
-Each subjects’ vital signs were invasively monitored throughout the study.
+39 pigs were enrolled and treated as per the UK Animals (Scientific Procedures) Act 1986 ethics standards.
+The baseline data of all animals involved were within normal ranges, and differences between them were not clinically significant.
+Each subject’s vital signs were invasively monitored throughout the study.

 Intervention